About Sumra

 sumra

 Known to the Utah Middle Eastern dance community as the graceful and sensual Sumra, began studying the art of dance at the age of six.
-During her growing up years she explored tap, jazz, ballet, Modern and Latin dance styles, with an emphasis on the ballet "I was a little ballerina," she recalled.
+During her growing up years she explored tap, jazz, ballet, Modern and Latin dance styles, with an emphasis on the ballet.
+"I was a little ballerina," she recalled.
 As an adult, however, she found little opportunity to dance until the day in 1998 when her youngest sister, Nikki (dance name, Nari) dragged her to a belly dance show in Salt Lake City.
 "I felt an immediate connection to the music," she says and soon afterwards began seeking out the only belly dance available in tiny Logan, Utah: a group of enthusiastic, but loosely organized women who had formed a club at Utah State University."The teacher quit after a few lessons," she remembered, but she and a handful of other women didn’t allow that to stop them, "we started teaching each other," she explained, making use of tapes, seeking out workshops and lessons.
 They began offering basic lessons themselves, and more and more students started showing up.
 They pulled together a performance troupe—Shazadi—and Sumra started choreographing for the group, which was soon invited to dance in various locales around the state.
 Throughout this period, Sumra, "hungry for knowledge," traveled the country seeking the tutelage of well-known dancers who could help expand her growing art: "I’d schedule three to four private lessons and then hop on a plane to California."
 The approach allowed her to investigate myriad techniques that she then honed into a superb craft marked by her own distinctive style.
 "It’s as if I’ve had very few teachers," she mused, "but also a ton of teachers."
 Dance, she says, "allows me to create and be creative in an art form that speaks to me."

 Bio, Kathe Lison